Top of the page

 Cleft palate happens when the roof of the mouth (palate) does not develop normally during pregnancy.
 This leaves an opening that may go through to the nasal cavity.
 It may affect any part of the palate, including the front part of the roof of the mouth (hard palate) or the small tag of tissue that hangs down from the soft palate (uvula).
 Some babies with cleft palates have trouble feeding.

-Both these conditions are treated with surgery.
-Cleft lip is repaired in the first 5 months of a child's life; the timing depends on how bad it is.
-Cleft palate is fixed between 6 months and 18 months of age, and it often takes more than one surgery.
+Both of these conditions are treated with surgery.
+Cleft lip is repaired in the first few months of a child's life; the timing depends on how bad it is.
+Cleft palate is usually fixed before 12 months of age, and it often takes more than one surgery.

 If your child is born with a cleft lip or palate, it is normal to have concerns and feelings that may include anger, fear, guilt, depression, or denial.
 You may wonder how your friends, relatives, other children, and even strangers will react to your baby's appearance.
 Try to focus on bonding with your baby; the other issues will not seem as important over time.